 Large Singapore Companies are Not that Big in ERP terms

 Firstly, large companies in Singapore are usually not that large.
 Gartner defines tier-1 ERP such as SAP S/4 Hana, and Oracle as ERP targeting typically the fortune 1000 companies.
 There are very few companies with that revenue turnover in Singapore.

 Accordingly to IMDA, 99% of companies in Singapore are classified as SMEs.
 Only 1% of companies are large enterprises.

 Large Enterprises may Not Need Tier 1 ERP

-There is a trend in the last 15 years for large enterprises to implement de-centralized or two-tier ERP.
+There has been a trend in the last 15 years for large enterprises to implement de-centralised or two-tier ERP.
 They deploy tier 2 or even tier 3 ERPs for individual entities.
 Some may adopt a hub-and-spoke strategy with tier 1 ERP at the HQ working together with other ERPs at the subsidiaries level.

 There are a few advantages to this: